sbirtwistle/even-g2-protocol/README.md

-# Even Realities G2 Smart Glasses - Protocol Documentation
+# Even Realities G2 Smart Glasses - Protocol Documentation, Examples, Flutter App and Custom AI Agent Selection.

 I cant take credit for any of this great work, this is my attempt to bring various bits together for testing and continued research.
 This the result of the work of several other amazing people, https://github.com/i-soxi, https://github.com/kqb, https://github.com/BBBradyH along with some of my own additions.
 Please be sure to visit the original branch and the various other forks which are referenced here.

 If I've failed to properly merge / credit your work, dont hesitate to inform me, it was not intentional and no credit was meant to be taken, Im likely just incompetant and made a dogs breakfast of things.